 A significant advantage of using Storybook is that designers and developers can see how components respond to interactions.

 Three interactions with the select button:

-The designer or developer can see all of these interaction results from within the same environment.
+The designer or developer can see all of these interactions result from within the same environment.
 They don’t need to export it to a prototyping app or add it to a designing app.
 The interactions happen right there to save time and meet expectations.

 UXPin Merge and Storybook make product development easier than ever

-Find more Storybook examples by visiting this page.
+Find more Storybook examples by visiting Storybook’s page.
 Companies like Audi, Lonely Planet, Wix, and Salesforce Lightning have public design systems you can explore.

 Storybook isn’t the only tool you need to build successful digital products quickly.
 UXPin Merge’s Storybook integration lets you import your components within one minute.
 It doesn’t even require any technical knowledge, especially when you maintain a public Storybook design system.